Fully Automated 2D and 3D Convolutional Neural Networks Pipeline for Video Segmentation and Myocardial Infarction Detection in Echocardiography: Introduction

-In Section 2, we discuss existing research works related to our work.
+The outline of this paper is as follows.
+In Section 2, we discuss the main advantages and drawbacks of state-of-the-art MI detection methods.
 We then explain in Section 3 the pipeline architecture and discuss details related to the dataset.
 In Section 4, we explain the preprocessing techniques applied to the dataset which is used as input to a 2D CNN.
 In addition, we present the details related to the 2D CNN architecture.
-We describe data preprocessing techniques applied to the processed videos before feeding it to the 3D CNN in Section 5, together with the detials of the 3D CNN architecture.
+We describe data preprocessing techniques applied to the processed videos before feeding it to the 3D CNN in Section 5, together with the details of the 3D CNN architecture.
 In Section 6, we describe the training processes and the evaluation metrics related to each model, followed by a discussion of the results.
 Finally, in Section 7, we present concluding remarks.